m1ndflay3r/brainfuck-interpreter/README.md

 Contents of specified streamfile can be modified mid-program and these changes will be detected.

+You can use FIFO as streamfile for dynamic bytestream like so:

+    mkfifo /tmp/brainfuck_stream
+    streamfile=/tmp/brainfuck_stream /path/to/brainfuck/program.bf

+Data should be sent to the above FIFO in 1-byte increments as streamfile is reread on every byte (which is what allows for dynamic byte stream via FIFO to exist)

 An example program (helloworld.bf) is included with this interpreter for testing purposes.